 Measure the contact area where the force is being applied.
 For a round area, square the radius and multiply by pi.
-As an example, if the elephant's foot was 1 foot in diameter, divide by 2 to calculate the radius of 0.5.
+As an example, if the elephant's foot measures 1 foot in diameter, divide by 2 to calculate the radius of 0.5.
 Square 0.5 and then multiply the result by 3.14 (pi) to get an area of 0.79 square feet.
 Because the elephant has four feet, however, multiple by 4 to calculate the total area of 3.14 square feet.
-If you assume the little girl is rocking back onto the square, quarter-inch stiletto heels, multiply 0.25 times 0.25 to calculate an area of 0.063 square inches.
+If the little girl is rocking back onto the square, quarter-inch stiletto heels, multiply 0.25 times 0.25 to calculate an area of 0.063 square inches.
 Because the girl has two feet, multiply by 2 to get a total area of 0.13 square inches.

 Divide by 144 to convert square inches to square feet.
 In the example, divide the stiletto heels' 0.13 square inches by 144 to calculate 0.0009 square feet.

 Calculate the Pressure